adrienverge/openfortivpn/README.md

 of known issues in this area.

 To make use of your smartcard put at least `pkcs11:` to the user-cert config or commandline option.
 It takes the full or a partial PKCS#11 token URI.
-Also username and password currently may not be empty, but don't get used.
-So you should fill in dummy values.

 ```
 user-cert = pkcs11: